kmvishakh1992/Cucumber-Selenium-POC/README.md

-# Cucumber-Selenium-Reading data from Excel-POC
+# Cucumber-Selenium-Reading data from Excel

 In eclipse/STS install natural, Cucumber plugin which is available on Elipse Marketplace.